ThomasClemons/ai-case-study/README.md

 | **Short-Term Debt** | P-1 | P-1 | P-2 | P-1 |

 Observations:
-- JPMorgan Chase outperforms its competitors in every category.
+- JPMorgan Chase outperforms its competitors in virtually every category.
 - JPMorgan Chase far exceeds its competitors in AI/ML investment.
-- JPMorgan Chase leadership has a clear vision of where they want to go and they moving at an accelerated pace compare with their competitors.
+- JPMorgan Chase leadership has a clear vision of where they want to go and they moving at an accelerated pace when compared with their competitors.

 ## Recommendation

 - JPMorgan Chase is head and shoulders above all financial services companies in the US.
-They have a clear vision and moving at an accelerated pace to deliver.
+They have a clear vision and are moving at an accelerated pace to deliver.
 - I recommend that JPMorgan Chase share their AI and ML insights with other US banks.
-These banks will never have the captial to invest like JPMorgan Chase has.
+These banks will never have the capital to invest that JPMorgan Chase has.
 Common areas that won't impact competitive advantage are:
     - Risk Management
     - Fraud Detection
     - Cyber Security